 In the 2014 election cycle, Planned Parenthood spent $6,587,100 on contributions to candidates and political parties, overwhelmingly to Democrats, and on independent expenditures.

-In September 2015, Cecile Richards, the president of PPAF, testified before Congress, stating that she did not manage the organization.
+In September 2015, Cecile Richards, the president of Planned Parenthood Action Fund, testified before Congress, stating that she did not manage the organization, even though the PPAF shared some leadership with the Planned Parenthood Federation of America.

-On November 27, 2015, a gunman shot and killed two civilians and a police officer during a five-hour gun battle at the Colorado Springs, Colorado, Planned Parenthood clinic.
-The gunman, Robert Dear, was taken into custody and declared incompetent to stand trial.
+On November 27, 2015, a gunman killed two civilians and a police officer at a Planned Parenthood clinic in Colorado Springs, Colorado.
+The gunman, Robert Dear, was taken into custody and later deemed incompetent to stand trial due to a delusional disorder.

 In 2015, a Planned Parenthood clinic in Pullman, Washington, was heavily damaged by arson.

-On December 30, 2016, the Republican-controlled U.S. House Committee on Energy and Commerce Select Investigative Panel released its final report recommending that Planned Parenthood be defunded.
-The report was criticized as partisan and inaccurate.
+On December 30, 2016, The Republican-controlled Select Investigative Panel released its final report recommending that Planned Parenthood be defunded.
+The report was heavily criticized as partisan and inaccurate by Democratic members of the committee, Planned Parenthood, and some news media.

-In March 2017, David Daleiden and Sandra Merritt were charged with 15 felonies in the State of California.
-These charges included one for each person they filmed without consent and one for criminal conspiracy to invade privacy.
+In March 2017, David Daleiden and Sandra Merritt were charged with 15 felonies in California for filming individuals without their consent and criminal conspiracy to invade privacy.

-In June 2017, all invasion of privacy charges against Daleiden and Merritt were dismissed with leave to amend, while the conspiracy charge remained.
+In June 2017, all invasion of privacy charges against David Daleiden and Sandra Merritt were dismissed with leave to amend, but the conspiracy charge remained.

 In July 2017, the State of California re-filed amended charges against David Daleiden and Sandra Merritt.

-Starting in 2017, frontline Planned Parenthood staff publicly engaged in unionization campaigns at many Planned Parenthood locations.
+Since 2017, frontline Planned Parenthood staff have been publicly engaged in unionization campaigns at many Planned Parenthood locations.

-Cecile Richards' tenure as president of Planned Parenthood ended on April 30, 2018.
+On April 30, 2018, Cecile Richards' tenure as president of Planned Parenthood ended.

-On September 12, 2018, the organization announced that Leana Wen would take over as president of Planned Parenthood, effective November 2018.
+On September 12, 2018, Planned Parenthood announced that Leana Wen would take over as president, effective November 2018.

-In November 2018, Leana Wen became president of Planned Parenthood.
+In November 2018, Leana Wen took over as president of Planned Parenthood.

 On July 16, 2019, Leana Wen was removed as president of Planned Parenthood by the organization's board of directors.

-In 2020, the Metropolitan Washington branch of Planned Parenthood was hacked, compromising donor and patient information.
+In 2020, the Metropolitan Washington branch of Planned Parenthood was hacked with donor and patient information compromised.

 Planned Parenthood won the 2020 Webby Award for Machine Learning and Bots for their Sex Education chatbot.